SEN/D Information Report

 • Regency Outreach Team including PD, HI and VI Teams

-• Teacher of the Deaf (Hearing Impairment Team)
+• Teacher of the Deaf - TOD (Hearing Impairment Team)

-Progress of students, including those with SEND, is tracked using the school’s assessment and tracking systems.
-Students are assessed regularly using a combination of the following:
+Progress of all students is tracked using the school’s assessment and tracking systems.
+Students are assessed and supported regularly using a combination of the following:

 • Key Stage 2-3 SENCO transition meetings